-Hamilton Place in Woodfield Country Club all were clad in standing seam copper roofs.
+Hamilton Place in Woodfield Country Club were clad in standing seam copper roofs.

-His roofs gleamed in the florida sun and they stayed gleaming because he coated them with clear Imron, a 2 part mix very durable car paint.
+His roofs gleamed in the Florida sun and they stayed gleaming because he coated them with clear Imron, a 2 part mix very durable car paint.

 WALL HANGING .
-Carved and colored glass with patined copper.
+Carved and colored glass with patinaed copper.
 6 x 5 ft.

 A FAU art professor commissioned this copper mural for his 4 story tree house.

 SUBERMAN MURAL.
-Patined and shiny copper.
+Patinaed and shiny copper.
 14 x 7 ft.

 I used a roofers trick to get the copper to turn green on this door transom.
-Salammoniac.
+Diluted sprayed on Sal ammoniac.